rallg/novelette/README.md

 The `novelette` class is currently BETA test.
 Please do not fork this repository at this point, unless you intend to assist development.

-The same developer created the `novel` document class, which does more, but is harder to learn and use.
-It is already in TeXlive and at CTAN.